The first battle of the Seminole Wars began 200 years ago today at the Lower Creek village of Fowltown in Decatur County, Georgia.

 Neamathla and the people of Fowltown were in shock.
 They did not view the U.S. Army’s attempt to kidnap them as a peaceful measure, which was how white officers described it.
 Three warriors and one woman from the town were dead and others had been wounded.
 Calls went out for help as the chiefs and warriors debated their next move.

-An upcoming memorial service will honor those killed at Fowltown on November 21-23, 1817.
-The event is scheduled for Thursday, November 30th, and will take place at 6:30 p.m.
-Eastern/5:30 p.m.
-Central.
-The location will be the J.D.
-Chason Memorial Park at the intersection of Jackson and Donalson Streets in Bainbridge, Georgia.
+A 200th anniversary memorial service honoring those killed at Fowltown was held in Bainbridge on November 30, 1817.
+An interpretive panel about the engagement can be seen today at the J.D.
+Chason Memorial Park, which is located at the intersection of Jackson and Donalson Streets in Bainbridge.
 The park is located atop Burges’s Bluff and overlooks the river crossing used by the U.S. troops on their way to the battle.

 Bvt.
 Maj.
 David E. Twiggs to Maj.
 Gen. Edmund P. Gaines, November 21, 1817, Records of the Adjutant General’s Office, Letters Received, National Archives.